-

 - Enter a name for the webhook, and the URL as shown:

-The URL is:https://zingtree.com/apps/webhook/filters/zippopotamus.php?zip=#zip#
+The URL in this example is:https://zingtree.com/apps/webhook/filters/zippopotamus.php?zip=#zip#

 - Click Add Webhook.
 This makes the hook available to your trees.

-Calling the Webhook when a node is visited:
+Calling the Webhook when a node is visited

 - Use a data entry field with the variable name #zip# to collect the zip code.
 Please note that the variable name must be an exact match to the variable name in the webhook in order for data to be passed in.